How to Exit Python Program [4 Methods]

 Method 2: exit()

 Exit() is another in-built Python function similar to the quit() method that lets you terminate a program.
-Python interpreter exit the code as soon as it encounters the exit() method.
+Python interpreter exits the code as soon as it encounters the exit() method.

 Syntax: